Frequently asked questions (FAQs)

 - significant profile in the industry and amongst their peers

 - interest in raising the profile of books for children, and for their writers and illustrators

-The Waterstones Children's Laureate is managed by BookTrust, who support the Laureate, organise four official Children's Laureate events per year, raise funds and run the official website.
-BookTrust work with Riot Communications on the Children's Laureate's press and PR.
+The Waterstones Children's Laureate is managed by BookTrust, who support the Laureate, organise a minimum of four official Children's Laureate events per year, raise funds and run the official website.
+BookTrust work with Midas Communications on the Children's Laureate's press and PR.

 BookTrust work closely with the Waterstones Children's Laureate steering committee, made up of representatives of the children's book world, who provide a range of expertise and guidance with which to support the Children's Laureate's work.

 - Sue Ball: Libraries Service Development Manager, Staffordshire County Council